-You may then select all the relevant hits as shown above to either export, copy or move them to a separate folder within the same or a different workspace.
+You may then select all the filtered hits to either export, copy or move them to a separate folder within the same or a different workspace.

 Interestingly, custom fields can also be used in combination with the commenting tool.
 Should you wish to only see custom patents with a comment attached to them, you might want to create a custom field "Comment?" with the option to select from "yes" or "no".
 That way you will be able to use that custom field to obtain a list of only commented patents.

-To access the "Analyze" section of a workspace, click on the "Analyze Patents" button at the top of the screen.
+To access the "Analyze" section of a Workspace, click on the "Analyze Patents" option from the Analysis drop-down.

 From the Analyze Overview page of a workspace you can create a Custom Analysis, allowing you to generate a graph simply by selecting the desired fields as an X and Y axis.

 You can select any of the pre-set fields, or any Custom Fields that were created using the "Date" or "Drop-down Menu" type.

 You can learn more about the "Analyze Overview" here: What Information is Visible in the Analyze Overview?

 Custom fields can be used in the chart analysis on the landscape to start grouping your results in a customized fashion.